cosmicjs/cosmic-wordpress-importer/README.md

 ## Install locally

-You are welcome to contribute / customize this Extension to suite your needs.
+You are welcome to contribute / customize this extension to suite your needs.

 ```
 git clone https://github.com/cosmicjs/cosmic-wordpress-importer